Peter Štyvar

 Peter Štyvar (born 13 August 1980 in Rožňava) is a Slovak football striker who plays for SP MFK Rožňava.
 He had spells in England with Championship club Bristol City and in Greece with Skoda Xanthi.

 Club career

 He scored the winning goal in the 2008–09 UEFA Cup group stage game against Aston Villa for MŠK Žilina, which they won 2–1.
-He joined Bristol City on 1 January 2009, signing a two-and-a-half-year contract.

-Štyvar made his Bristol City debut on 3 January against Premier League club Portsmouth in the FA Cup in a game that finished 0–0.
+Štyvar joined Bristol City on 1 January 2009, signing a two-and-a-half-year contract.
+He made his Bristol City debut on 3 January against Premier League club Portsmouth in the FA Cup in a game that finished 0–0.

-On 9 September 2010 Bristol City cancelled Styvar's contract.